Data linkage algebra, data linkage dynamics, and priority rewriting: Introduction

 We introduce an algebra, called data linkage algebra, of which the elements are intended for modelling the states of computations in which dynamic data structures are involved.
 We also present a simple model of computation, called data linkage dynamics, in which states of computations are modelled as elements of data linkage algebra and state changes take place by means of certain actions.
 We describe the state changes and replies that result from performing those actions by means of a term rewriting system with rule priorities~\cite{BBKW89a}.

-Data linkage dynamics is an upgrade of molecular dynamics.
-The latter model has been developed in the setting of \PGA\ and was first described in~\cite{BB02a}.
-The name molecular dynamics refers to the molecule metaphor used to explain the model.
-By that, there is no clue in the name itself to what it stands for.
-To remedy this defect, the upgrade has been renamed to data linkage dynamics.
-The upgrading is mainly concerned with the features to deal with values and the features to reclaim garbage.
-In data linkage dynamics, calculations in a non-trivial finite meadow~\cite{BT07a,BR07a,BP08a}, such as a finite field with zero-totalized division, can be done.
-The features to reclaim garbage include: full garbage collection, restricted garbage collection (as if reference counts are used), safe disposal of potential garbage, and unsafe disposal of potential garbage.

 Term rewriting systems take an important place in theoretical computer science.
 Moreover, because term rewriting is a practical mechanism for doing calculations, term rewriting systems have many applications in software engineering.
 Term rewriting systems with rule priorities, also called priority rewrite systems, were first proposed in~\cite{BBKW89a}.
-Further studies of priority rewrite systems can, for example, be found in~\cite{Moh89a,Pol98a,ST98a}.
+Further studies of priority rewrite systems can, for example, be found in~\cite{Gna09a,Moh89a,Pol98a,ST98a}.
+Applications of priority rewrite systems are found in various areas, see e.g.~\cite{BKV98a,KKO09a,UY09a}.
 The rule priorities add expressive power: the reduction relation of a priority rewrite system is not decidable in general.
 It happens that it is quite convenient to describe the state changes and replies that result from performing the actions of data linkage dynamics by means of a priority rewrite system.
 Moreover, the priority rewrite system in question turns out computationally unproblematic: its reduction relation is decidable.